letsencrypt/cp-cps/CPS.md

 ### 1.5.3 Person determining CPS suitability for the policy

 The ISRG PMA is responsible for determining the suitability of this CPS.
-The ISRG PMA is informed by the results and recommendations received from an independent auditor.
+The ISRG PMA is informed by results and recommendations received from an independent auditor.

 ### 1.5.4 CPS approval procedures